 - TECHNICAL CENTER

 Paywalls and subscription content may date back to the 1990s, but it’s fair to say that paid-for digital content has something of a chequered history.
 While publishers have explored subscription-based models, e-commerce and paid-for information services for many years, progress in the development of these revenues has been slow.
-It is clear that publishers need to reset their strategies if they wish to engage audiences and generate significant revenue from digital initiatives.
+It is clear that publishers need to reset their digital payment services if they wish to engage audiences and generate significant revenue from digital initiatives.

 Against this backdrop, our recent research report, Digital Payments and Diversification: Where Next for European Publishers?, published with MTM, a strategy and research consultancy, provides an industry perspective on the current state and potential evolution of the paid-for digital content market in Europe.
-Our study, which focused across four markets – the UK, Germany, the Netherlands and Sweden – set out to reveal what the industry has learned from its experiences to date, how publishers can diversify to maximize opportunities, and what it takes to succeed with paid-for digital services.
+Our study, which focused across four markets – the UK, Germany, the Netherlands and Sweden – set out to reveal what the industry has learned from its experiences to date, how publishers can diversify digital payments to maximize opportunities, and what it takes to succeed with paid-for digital services.
 Indeed, publishing industry executives feel a new optimism around the potential success of new digital strategies.

 In this, the first in a series of blogs examining its findings, we consider why publishers’ digital priorities need to be re-examined.
 Subsequent blogs will examine new digital monetization models, the barriers and challenges publishers face when pursuing paid-for digital content options, and the way ahead for the industry.